SecondWave Systems

 Seed Round in 2016

 MiNDERA Corporation specializes in the development of non-invasive molecular testing devices aimed at diagnosing skin cancer and other skin diseases.
-The company's innovative products include a micro-needle array patch that allows for pain-free and minimally invasive extraction of biomarkers such as RNA, DNA, and proteins from the skin, eliminating the need for traditional skin biopsies.
-Additionally, MiNDERA is working on a whole transcriptome extraction patch and a skin microbiome extraction patch for various research applications.
-Founded in 2013, the company is headquartered in Palo Alto, California.
+The company has created a micro-needle array patch that allows for pain-free and minimally invasive extraction of biomarkers, such as RNA, DNA, and proteins, from the skin without the need for traditional biopsies.
+Additionally, MiNDERA develops specialized patches for whole transcriptome extraction and skin microbiome extraction, which are designed for research applications.
+Founded in 2013, MiNDERA is headquartered in Palo Alto, California.

 Sight Sciences